 - Higher Black Belt Degrees: Many more years

 Dedication and commitment are key.
+Master Hapkido – One Belt at a Time!

 Differences in Hapkido Belt Systems

 Not all schools use the same belt system.
-Some may have extra belts like purple or different shades of green.
+Some may have extra belts, like purple or different shades of green.
 Others may use only a few belts.

 - Traditional Hapkido – Fewer belts, longer training periods.